Niestrat99/AT-Rewritten/README.md

 ## Installation/Cloning
 As of currently, Advanced Teleport uses Gradle to manage its dependencies.

-The Gradle command used to build the plugin is `gradle slimJar` and is done under the AdvancedTeleport-Bukkit module.
+The Gradle command used to build the plugin is `gradle shadowJar` and is done under the AdvancedTeleport-Bukkit module.